pragmatias/documentation/content/en/blog/databricks/databricks_unity_catalog_04_first_step_delta_sharing.md

 We are going to use a Databricks Account on AWS as a provider and a Databricks Account on Azure as a recipient for the sharing of objects with the Delta Sharing functionality for this discovery.

-_Note: The information in this paper regards the March/April 2023 period._
+_Note: Work is based on the state of the Unity Catalog solution at the end of Q1 2023 on AWS and Azure._

 <!--more-->